 Prior to developing the diet plan, the RD or the treatment team RN meets with the child (as appropriate) to discuss the special diet with him/her.
 Efforts are made to solicit the child's food preferences and to help the child to understand the new diet and its objectives.
-Documentation of this meeting with the child is placed in the clinical record in the dietary section of the chart and in the non-academic section of the chart.
+Documentation of this meeting with the child is placed in the clinical record in the dietary section of the chart.
 In the event the recommendations are not adopted, the treatment team will document the rationale and all parties will be made aware.

 Special diets are only initiated upon a physician's order, typically with input from the RD.
-When a dietary order is altered, a member of the Health Services staff notifies dietary by scanning a copy of the order directly to the food service director and dietary liaison.
+When a dietary order is altered, a member of the Health Services staff notifies dietary by scanning a copy of the order directly to the food service director, dietary liaison, and the Clinical RD.
 This is documented in a client's clinical record.